 Network Resiliency and Availability

-Konnect Cloud deployments run in hybrid mode, which means that there is
+Kong Konnect deployments run in hybrid mode, which means that there is

 a separate control plane attached to one or more data plane nodes.
 These planes